Progression-Free Survival

 This was a prespecified exploratory analysis and was not powered to show statistical significance.

-CR, complete response; DOR, duration of response; mDOR, median duration of response; ORR, overall response rate; OS, overall survival.
+CR, complete response; DOR, duration of response; mDOR, median duration of response; ORR, overall response rate; PR, partial response.

 Study Design